 WHAT CAUSES A CALIFORNIA COMMERCIAL TRUCK ACCIDENT?

 Large trucks pose many hazards as they travel on the roads and highways.
-Due to a large trucks weight and size, it will take significantly longer to stop than a passenger vehicle.
-This has led to many catastrophic rear-end California truck accidents and crashes, especially if the commercial truck is speeding, not paying attention to the road (texting or on the phone) or “tailgating”.
+Due to the weight and size of a large truck, it will take significantly longer to stop than a passenger vehicle.
+This has led to many catastrophic rear-end California truck accidents and crashes, especially if the commercial truck is speeding, not paying attention to the road (texting or on the phone), or “tailgating.”

-- Driver did not have routine phyiscal and clearance per Dept of Transporation (DOT)
+- The driver did not have routine physical and clearance per Dept of Transporation (DOT)